appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 Once the Vesper PASSporT and its claims are verified, the VS can make decisions based on the presented claims, such as authenticating the call and allowing it to proceed.

-# The “vesper” PASSporT
+# The "vesper" PASSporT

 A Vesper PASSporT introduces a mechanism for the verification of provable claims based on third party validation and vetting of authorized or provable information that the verifier can have greater trust because through the vesper PASSporT and associated claims there is a signed explicit relationship with two important concepts in the vesper framework:

 * the Claim Agent that is known to be a valid participant in the vesper framework and has a type association with the claims being made
 * the transparency receipt created by the Notary Agent representing the time and claim assertion event recorded

-The Vesper PASSporT is a PASSporT as defined in {{RFC8225}} which is a JSON Web Token {{RFC7519}} and upon creation should include the standard PASSporT claims including the “orig” and “dest” and “iat” claims required for replay attack protection.
-It MUST include a PASSporT type, “ppt”, with the value of the string “vesper” in the protected header of the PASSporT.
+The Vesper PASSporT is a PASSporT as defined in {{RFC8225}} which is a JSON Web Token {{RFC7519}} and upon creation should include the standard PASSporT claims including the "orig" and "dest" and "iat" claims required for replay attack protection.
+It MUST include a PASSporT type, "ppt", with the value of the string "vesper" in the protected header of the PASSporT.
-A Vesper PASSporT, as can any PASSporT, can contain any claims that a relying party verification service might understand, but the intention of the Vesper framework is that a Vesper PASSporT contain one or more “vesper” claim objects, defined in the “Vesper Claims” section.
+A Vesper PASSporT, as can any PASSporT, can contain any claims that a relying party verification service might understand, but the intention of the Vesper framework is that a Vesper PASSporT contain one or more "vesper" claim objects, defined in the "Vesper Claims" section.

 ## Compact Form and Other Representations of Vesper Information

-The use of the compact form of PASSporT is not specified for a “vesper” PASSporT primarily because generally or specifically when using the {{RFC8224}} defined identity header field as the transport of a “vesper” PASSporT there MUST NOT be any corresponding vesper information or claims provided that are unprotected or not signed to validate it's issuer in SIP {{RFC3261}} or SIP header fields, nor should there be due to the trusted intent of "vesper" claims or "vesper" PASSporTs.
+The use of the compact form of PASSporT is not specified for a "vesper" PASSporT primarily because generally or specifically when using the {{RFC8224}} defined identity header field as the transport of a "vesper" PASSporT there MUST NOT be any corresponding vesper information or claims provided that are unprotected or not signed to validate it's issuer in SIP {{RFC3261}} or SIP header fields, nor should there be due to the trusted intent of "vesper" claims or "vesper" PASSporTs.
 "Vesper" claims and PASSporTs are intended to only be used with the identity header field defined in {{RFC8224}}.
 Other uses may be considered but MUST consider the use of digital signatures to tie responsible parties and issuers to vesper related information.

 # Vesper Claims

-A Vesper Claim is defined as a JWT claim {{RFC7519}} JSON object with a claim key that is the string “vesper” and with a claim value that is a JSON object containing the following key values:
+A Vesper Claim is defined as a JWT claim {{RFC7519}} JSON object with a claim key that is the string "vesper" and with a claim value that is a JSON object containing the following key values:

-* a “type” key with the claim value as the string that defines the claim agent type defined in the “Claim Agent” section of this document or future claim agent types defined and registered in claim agent IANA registry
+* a "type" key with the claim value as the string that defines the claim agent type defined in the "Claim Agent" section of this document or future claim agent types defined and registered in claim agent IANA registry
-* a “claim-token” key with a claim value of the SD-JWT {{I-D.ietf-oauth-selective-disclosure-jwt}} which represents the actual signed claims from the Claim Agent and defined in the section “Vesper Claim SD-JWT”
+* a "claim-token" key with a claim value of the SD-JWT {{I-D.ietf-oauth-selective-disclosure-jwt}} which represents the actual signed claims from the Claim Agent and defined in the section "Vesper Claim SD-JWT"
-* a “receipt” key with the claim value of the Signed Vesper Timestamp the Claim Agent received from the Notary Agent defined in the “Signed Vesper Timestamp” section of the document.
+* a "receipt" key with the claim value of the Signed Vesper Timestamp the Claim Agent received from the Notary Agent defined in the "Signed Vesper Timestamp" section of the document.

 ## Vesper Claim SD-JWT (Selective Disclosure JSON Web Tokens)

-This section defines the vesper claims object as a SD-JWT, defined in {{I-D.ietf-oauth-selective-disclosure-jwt}}.
+This section defines the vesper "claims" object "claim-token" key as a SD-JWT, defined in {{I-D.ietf-oauth-selective-disclosure-jwt}}.
 The claim and issuance process and disclosure of information closely follows the SD-JWT Issuance and Presentation Flow, Disclosure and Verification, and more generally the three-party model (i.e. Issuer, Holder, Verifier) defined in SD-JWT.
-The Issuer in the context of the vesper token is the Claim Agent, the Holder corresponds to the Subject Entity, and the Verifier is the the receiver of the Vesper Claim, which in the context of this document would be contained in a Vesper Claim object that is signed inside of a Vesper PASSporT.
+The Issuer in the context of the vesper token is the Claim Agent, the Holder corresponds to the Subject Entity, and the Verifier is the receiver of the Vesper Claim, which in the context of this document would be contained in a Vesper Claim object that is signed inside of a Vesper PASSporT.

 ## SD-JWT and Disclosures